StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 The table below includes links to deploy the template in popular AWS regions.
 For any regions not listed, follow the steps described for the [StackState template deployment](aws.md#stackstate-template-deployment).

+Do note if you want to use [OpenTelemetry Traces](../../../configure/traces/opentelemetry/aws_nodejs.md) the `IncludeOpenTelemetryTracing` value needs to be set to `true`

 {% hint style="info" %}
 You must be logged in to the target AWS account in the web console.
 {% endhint %}